Adaptive partition Factor Analysis: Adaptive partition factor analysis

 \begin{lemma} Under any continuous prior for the elements of $\Gamma$ and truncating its number of columns to $K=p(p+1)/2-1$, the information switching for model \eqref{eq:marginalphi} has zero probability. \end{lemma}

-\begin{lemma} Under any continuous prior for the elements of $\Gamma$, for any $\alpha^\varphi < \varepsilon p^{2}/2 $ and sufficiently small $\varepsilon>0$, the information switching for model \eqref{eq:marginalphi} has prior probability bounded from above by $\epsilon$. \end{lemma} \begin{proof} From Markov's inequality $\text{pr}(k>2(p+1)/2)\leq\frac{ \alpha^\varphi}{p(p+1)/2} \leq \varepsilon$ \end{proof}
+\begin{lemma} Under any continuous prior for the elements of $\Gamma$, for any $\alpha^\varphi < \varepsilon p^{2}/2 $ and sufficiently small $\varepsilon>0$, the information switching for model \eqref{eq:marginalphi} has prior probability bounded from above by $\epsilon$. \end{lemma} \begin{proof} From Markov's inequality $\text{pr}(k>2(p+1)/2)\leq\frac{ \alpha^\varphi}{p(p+1)/2} \leq \varepsilon$. \end{proof}

-A key advantage of our model is that the requirement of $k<p(p+1)/2$ is minimal as it is customary in factor analysis to have latent factors of a considerably lower dimension than the observed data ($k<p$).
+A key advantage of our model is that the requirement of $k<p(p+1)/2$ is minimal, as it is customary in factor analysis to have latent factors of a considerably lower dimension than the observed data ($k<p$).
 Notably, \cite{chandra2024sufa}, in different settings, necessitate the dimension of the specific part to be smaller than that of the shared part implicitly considering the study-specific part as a noise or disturbance parameter.
 Although we are in different settings, where the number and composition of the groups is not pre-specified, we do not restrict $k$ to be also smaller than $d$.
 This is crucial in many contexts.
-For instance, in cancer studies, it is possible to study very different types of cancer simultaneously, identifying a range of specific factors that describe the specific characteristics of each type of cancer, while also uncovering a few common factors that are shared across cancers, regardless of the organ or tissue affected possibly pertaining to fundamental mechanisms of oncogenesis.
+For instance, in cancer studies, it is possible to study very different types of cancer simultaneously, identifying a range of specific factors that describe the specific characteristics of each type of cancer, while also uncovering a few common factors that are shared across cancers, regardless of the organ or tissue affected, possibly pertaining to fundamental mechanisms of oncogenesis.

-\change{ Under stronger assumptions, detailed below, we show that the specific factors are not only distinguishable from the shared ones, but also fully identifiable up to a permutation of their columns.
-We start providing the following definition. } \begin{definition}[Non-replicable Sparsity Pattern Condition] All columns of $\Psi^*$, where $\Psi^*$ is the $S_n\times k$ matrix stacking all the distinct $\psi^*_s$, are different. \end{definition}
+{ Under stronger assumptions, detailed below, we show that the specific factors are not only distinguishable from the shared ones, but also fully identifiable up to a permutation of their columns.
+We start providing the following definition. } \begin{definition}[Non-replicable Sparsity Pattern Condition] \end{definition}

-\change{ We now provide a result that, under the non-replicable sparsity pattern condition, ensures full identifiability of the specific factor, up to permutation. }
+{ We now provide a result that, under the non-replicable sparsity pattern condition, ensures full identifiability of the specific factor, up to permutation. }

 \begin{theorem} Let \( \Gamma \in \mathbb{R}^{p \times k} \) be a real matrix with full column rank $k.$ If $P\in \orth_k$ and $\Gamma' = \Gamma P$ is a rotation of the specific factors, under the Non-replicable Sparsity Pattern Condition (Definition~\ref{def:nrspc}), then